 The main course was Emeril Lagasse's Lump Crab meat Ravioli with Red Pepper Cream Sauce.
 The only change I made here was to use a smoked paprika in the cream sauce rather than regular paprika.
 We all thought this was one tasty dish!

-Olive Grove Olive Oil Company today buying some blood orange infused EVOO for a coworker.
+I happened to be at the Olive Grove Olive Oil Company today buying some blood orange infused EVOO for a coworker.
 The staff talked me into trying it with the chocolate balsamic.
 OH MY!
 So for our salad tonight we had mixed greens with toasted almonds, craisins, red onion and goat cheese topped with a vinaigrette with the orange EVOO and chocolate balsamic.
 Xavier didn't really care for it but Jen and I couldn't stop eating it!

 I also sauteed some asparagus.
 Nothing special there!